ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Auditor:

-: an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.
+: an entity that checks the correctness and consistency of all Transparent Statements, or transparent Statement Sequence, issued by a Transparency Service.
 An Auditor is an example of a specialized Relying Party.

 Client: